Introduction to Strategic Supply Chain Management

 Senior management has to define a strategic direction when considering the products that the company should manufacture and offer to their customers.

-As product cycles mature or products sales decline, management has to make strategic decisions to develop and introduce new versions of existing products into the marketplace, rationalize the current product offering, or whether develop a new range of products and services.
+As product cycles mature or products sales decline, management has to make strategic decisions to develop and introduce new versions of existing products into the marketplace, rationalize the current product offering, or developing a new range of products and services.

 These strategic decisions may include the need to acquire another company or sell existing businesses.
-However, when making these strategic product development decisions, the overall objectives of the firm should be the determining factor.
+When making these strategic product development decisions, the overall objectives of the firm should be the determining factor.

 At the strategic level, a company has to identify the customers for its products and services.
 When company management makes strategic decisions on the products to manufacture, they need to then identify the key customer segments where company marketing and advertising will be targeted.